DevGrow/devgrow.github.io/_posts/2011-01-06-jquery-mobile-php-mvc-framework.markdown

 In my [Introduction to jQuery Mobile](http://devgrow.com/mobile-web-dev-using-jquery-mobile/), I mentioned that I had plans for a simple MVC framework using jQuery Mobile and that I would release it if there was enough interest (there was!).
-While it's not completely finished yet, I've decided to release it in hopes that others find use in it and can perhaps even contribute towards it's development.<!-- more -->
+While it's not completely finished yet, I've decided to release it in hopes that others find use in it and can perhaps even contribute towards it's development.